g-ford/cradle/part6/README.markdown

 You will also need [gcc](http://gcc.gnu.org/).
 For OS X, gcc comes with XCode, and for Windows I used [MinGW](http://www.mingw.org/)

 Download this [template ASM] and add your generated code where indicated.
-You can the run the following commands to finish off the compilation and linking.
+You can then run the following commands to finish off the compilation and linking.

 OS X: